WillemD61/battery-planning/README.md

 Of course battery characteristics such as current charge, maximum and minimum capacity, maximum charge-speed and discharge-speed and conversion efficiency are taken into account.

+# Simulate the past

-It can however also be used to run on historic price data to simulate what could have been achieved and to evaluate return on investment for a battery system.
-At the end of the planning period the remaining charge will be zero and profit optimised.
+It can also be used to run on historic price data to simulate what could have been achieved and to evaluate return on investment for a battery system.
+It will simulate and optimise each day, starting at 15:00 hrs to 24:00 the next day, for the total period requested.

 If the price data from entsoe.eu has been downloaded before it can be re-used from existing files, instead of requesting it again.

-The progress, intermediate steps and finals results will be displayed on screen and an output file will be created that can be loaded into a spreadsheet.
-The level of output can be controlled by command line arguments:
-* -t for tracing.
-This is a debug mode with full display of intermediate steps and results.
-* -v for verbose.
-This still shows each next step in the planning and the impact on the overall plan.
-* -q for quiet.
-Minimal output.
-Default.

--s is the command line argument for standalone mode and is the default.

-Note the price data from the entsoe website is stored in local xml files with a timestamp and not automatically removed, so some manual maintenance of the file system will be required at some point.
+Note during simulation of the past the price data from the entsoe website is stored in local xml files with a timestamp and not automatically removed, so some manual maintenance of the file system will then be required at some point.

+For the past it can also include actual pv production and actual usage, if requested, but only if a database file with hourly data has been setup before running the program, so this is a very customised case.

 # Domoticz integration mode